fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

    address and amount into a payment screen.
 This is, of course, inconvenient---but it makes an effective fallback option.

-2. Almost all desktop wallets can associate with `bitcoin:` URIs, so spenders can click a link to pre-fill the payment screen.
+2. Almost all desktop wallets can associate with `fabcoin:` URIs, so spenders can click a link to pre-fill the payment screen.
 This also works with many mobile wallets, but it generally does not work with web-based wallets unless the spender installs a browser extension or manually configures a URI handler.

-3. Most mobile wallets support scanning `bitcoin:` URIs encoded in a QR code, and almost all wallets can display them for accepting payment.
+3. Most mobile wallets support scanning `fabcoin:` URIs encoded in a QR code, and almost all wallets can display them for accepting payment.
 While also handy for online orders, QR Codes are especially useful for in-person purchases.